Best CRF150F Mods – Which Upgrades Are Worth It?

 The next upgrade would be a full aftermarket exhaust.
 Not only will it sound better, but you’ll get some more power and better throttle response when jetted properly.

 A Pro Circuit exhaust system is relatively inexpensive, the quality is good, and it’s an all-around improvement over stock.
+It may or may not be available from Amazon.

 The best system for a CRF150F is probably the Big Gun, but is fairly loud.
 It comes with a removable spark arrestor screen and is not too much more expensive then the PC exhaust.